LuKks/simple-hosting/README.md

 {
   log: false, // Enable requests logging
   behindProxy: false, // If hosting is behind CloudFlare or NGINX then enable this option
-  auth: String // Secret token that must be sent in the request header "x-simple-hosting" }
+  auth: String, // Secret token that must be sent in the request header "x-simple-hosting"
+  certbot: true // Handle renewal of certificates
+}
 ```